18 Min Read

 Heartworms

-Heartworms are potentially fatal parasites that can damage the heart, blood vessels, and lungs.
-Although cats are more immune to heartworm infections than dogs, cats can still become infected.
 Once a heartworm has found its way into your cat’s body, it can also attack the central nervous system.
 Another difference between heartworm in cats and dogs is that cats have smaller blood vessels and hearts, so damage can be more severe.

 Eyeworms

 Also known as Thelazia californiensis and Thelazia callipaeda, eye worms mainly affect the eye.
 They are caused by filth flies (such as the common housefly) that deposit larvae on a cat’s eye.
-These small, white, and long worms move quickly across the eye’s surface and may hide in the tear duct, under the eyelids, and conjunctival sac, which is the space between their bottom lash line and eyeball.
+These small, white, and long worms move quickly across the eye’s surface and may hide in the tear duct, under the eyelids, and in the conjunctival sac, which is the space between their bottom lash line and eyeball.

-There are several methods that your vet may use to diagnose worms in cats.
-Furthermore, the technique your vet uses will depend on the type of worm your cat is infected with.
+There are several methods that your vet may use to diagnose worms in cats, and the technique they use will depend on the type of worm they believe your cat is infected with.
 That said, the most common test is a fecal flotation test.
-This test includes mixing a special solution with a cat’s stool that causes parasites to rise to the surface, allowing the veterinarian to inspect worms under a microscope and identify them.

 Some worms are easier to diagnose and may not require testing.
 For example, tapeworms are visible and leave fragments in a cat’s stool or anus.